cainmagi/Dockerfiles/manual.md

 > Note:
 >
-> The backend mode should not be launched by the released images directly, because those images would require users to set password when firstly opening the container.
-Users should set their passwords, save the image separately and then could use the backend mode to launch their own images.
+> The backend mode should not be launched by the released images directly, because those images would require users to set a password when first opening the container.
+Users should set their passwords, save the image separately, and then could use the backend mode to launch their own images.

 ### Usage: save the image